Lobuche Peak Climbing

 Don’t worry if you cannot do everything!
 There is fantastic equipment which you can rent in Kathmandu, and our staff will assist you with deciding what you will need.

 Lobuche Peak summit trekking runs from $1,700 to $2,500, depending on your service level.
-This package does everything for you: your climb climbing permit, national park entrance fees, local taxes, professional guides and porters, quality teahouse lodges, food along the way, round-trip fly Lukla to Kathmandu, airport transfers, and shared climbing gear such as ropes and safety gear.
+This package does everything for you: your climbing permit, national park entrance fees, local taxes, professional guides and porters, quality teahouse lodges, food along the way, round-trip flight from Lukla to Kathmandu, airport transfers, and shared climbing gear such as ropes and safety gear.
 You’ll only need extra cash for your own luxuries like hot showers, charging equipment, internet access, bottled drinks, and porter/guide tips – the rest is all taken care of so that you can enjoy your mountain adventure to the fullest.

-Tipping is a custom, in the hospitality sector in trekking and climbing.
+Tipping is a custom in the hospitality sector in trekking and climbing.
 It serves as a gesture of gratitude for the guidance and support provided by guides and porters.
-Recognizing their efforts, commitment and aid during your Lobuche Peak journey is crucial.
-While tipping is not obligatory it is a practice that holds value.
-For in depth details you can check out our guide, on Tipping Etiquette.
+Recognizing their efforts, commitment, and aid during your Lobuche Peak journey is crucial.
+While tipping is not obligatory, it is a practice that holds value.
+For in-depth details, you can check out our guide on Tipping Etiquette.

 FAQs